Revisiting Vietnam: Combat, Controversy, & Lessons Learned

-For many Americans, the Vietnam War is a remote chapter in this country’s history, eclipsed by more recent conflicts, including the war in Afghanistan, now the longest conflict in American history.
+For many Americans, the Vietnam War is a long, complex, and oft-misunderstood chapter of American history.
 But the recent ten-part documentary by filmmakers Ken Burns and Lynn Novak stirred up a national discussion about Vietnam.
 We speak with four veterans of the war about the documentary, and their own experiences.

 GUESTS: